voxel51/voxel51-docs/README.md

 ````
 2. Be in the root directory of the repo
 3. `pip install -r requirements.txt`
 4. Run `mkdocs serve --dirty`.
 The --dirty flag specifies that if you edit a single file, mkdocs serve will only rebuild that one file rather than the entire documentation site.
-To do a clean build and force mkdocs to build everything run `mkdocs server`.
+To do a clean build and force mkdocs to build everything run `mkdocs serve`.
 Clean is the default behavior.
 5. PARTY!

 If you find errors while executing `mkdocs serve` related to the `docs/api` and `docs/ts_api` folders delete their symlinks and rerun the command.